kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 This hook is called immediately before a container is terminated due to an API request or management event such as liveness probe failure, preemption, resource contention and others.
 A call to the preStop hook fails if the container is already in terminated or completed state.
-It is blocking, meaning it is synchronous, so it must complete before the signal to stop the Container can be sent.
+It is blocking, meaning it is synchronous, so it must complete before the signal to stop the container can be sent.
 No parameters are passed to the handler.

 A more detailed description of the termination behavior can be found in